 Money Motto: “Dream big and find the money to fund those dreams.”

 You are willing to spend for the experiences you want and are focused on getting the most out of life.
 You’re a big dreamer, but you make your money work for you.
 You figure out what you really want and then find a way to pay for it.
-Just don’t forget to also save for tomorrow; retirement may feel like it’s centuries away, but it’ll be here before you know it.
+Just don’t forget to also save for tomorrow; retirement might feel like it’s centuries away, but it’ll be here before you know it.

 Thank U Berry Much